bajumar/Azure-Monitor-Logs/Query Library/OS - All OS Performance (Cross-Platform)/README.md

 # All OS Performance (Cross-Platform) Queries

-These queries are based on the data collected by enabling Operating System performance data collection.
+These queries are based on the data collected from Operating System performance counters.

 ## Prerequisites